smartemailing/types/README.md

 PHP Static analysis tool - this will check the code for some smelly constructions that should be refactored.
 Please, fix them, and re-run the command.

+## We are hiring

+Do you like our code?
+If you want to be part of SmartEmailing, [we are hiring](https://www.smartemailing.cz/kariera/programator).